NEURAX-canvas/neurax-releases/README.md

 # NEURAX — desktop downloads

-NEURAX analyses a neural network architecture before it is trained: parameters, FLOPs, memory, latency, cost, energy and carbon, across a database of accelerators.
-The desktop studio runs the whole compiler on your machine — your designs and data never leave it.
+NEURAX is a local studio for designing, analyzing, and training AI models.
+Its mission is to make every architecture decision measurable before execution: parameters, FLOPs, memory, time, cost, and hardware compatibility.

 This repository only hosts the installers.
 It contains no source code.